Bilawal Bhutto Zardari: Foreign Minister (2022-2023)

-On 27 April 2022, he sworn in as Foreign Minister of Pakistan under Prime Minister Shehbaz Sharif following the removal of Imran Khan from the premiership amidst a constitutional crisis.
+On 27 April 2022, Zardari was sworn in as Foreign Minister of Pakistan under Prime Minister Shehbaz Sharif following the removal of Imran Khan from the premiership amidst a constitutional crisis.
 President Arif Alvi administered his oath of office.
 At 33 years old, he became the youngest foreign minister in Pakistan's history.

 Upon assuming office, Bhutto Zardari outlined a foreign policy centred on “peace through dialogue,” economic diplomacy, and the revitalisation of Pakistan’s global image.
 During his first month in office, he visited China to discuss the advancement China–Pakistan Economic Corridor, and he met with his counterpart, Wang Yi.
 In September 2022, he visited the United States and met with U.S. Secretary of State Antony Blinken in Washington, D.C. to commemorate the 70th anniversary of Pakistan-U.S. diplomatic relations.